Access Cisco Global Launchpad

 Before you begin

-Make sure the following requirements are met:
+Make sure these requirements are met:

 • Your AWS account has the administrator access permission assigned to it.
+For more information, see "Prerequisites for automated deployment" in the Cisco Catalyst Center on AWS Deployment Guide.

 • Cisco Global Launchpad is installed or you have access to the hosted Cisco Global Launchpad.